 Innovation is the cornerstone of the pharmaceutical industry.
 That innovation is not only seen in new drug development but also in approaches to extend the lifecycle of a given product through improved formulations and drug-delivery systems.
 Recent advances and trends in drug-delivery systems were highlighted at one of the sessions at the Pre-Connect Conference held at CPhI Worldwide in Madrid this week.

-The value of innovation was emphasized by Catalent, which provided insight on the increasing role of drug-delivery systems in solving complex drug-development challenges, such as bioavailability problems, and improving patient outcomes.
-The company shared research that showed that compared with conventional formulations, advanced drug-delivery systems can potentially increase the value of existing drugs by 25–50% through patent-life extension, product differentiation, accelerated product development and market entry, better patient outcomes and compliance, and improved returns on R&D investment.
+The value of innovation was emphasized by Catalent, who provided insight on the increasing role of drug-delivery systems in solving complex drug-development challenges, such as bioavailability problems, and improving patient outcomes.
+The company shared research showing that compared with conventional formulations, advanced drug-delivery systems can potentially increase the value of existing drugs by 25–50% through patent-life extension, product differentiation, accelerated product development and market entry, better patient outcomes and compliance, and improved returns on R&D investment.

 Strategies for tackling poor solubility of APIs were discussed by David Lyon, senior vice-president of research at Bend Research, and Conrad Winters, director of drug product development, at Hovione.
 They discussed the use of amphorous solid dispersions produced by spraying drying as a tool for resolving solubility issues and the various considerations in optimizing and scaling up spray-drying processes.